youngancient/OP-review/README.md

 The contract contains the following state constant and immutable variables:

-This is the duration of the large preimage proposal challenge period.
+`CHALLENGE_PERIOD` is the duration of the large preimage proposal challenge period.

 ```bash
     uint256 internal immutable CHALLENGE_PERIOD;
 ```

-This is the minimum size of a preimage that can be proposed in the large preimage path.
+`MIN_LPP_SIZE_BYTES` is the minimum size of a preimage that can be proposed in the large preimage path.

 ```bash
     uint256 internal immutable MIN_LPP_SIZE_BYTES;
 ```

-This is the minimum bond size for large preimage proposals.
+`MIN_BOND_SIZE` is the minimum bond size for large preimage proposals and is initialized as 0.25 ether.

 ```bash
     uint256 public constant MIN_BOND_SIZE = 0.25 ether;
 ```

-This defines the depth of the keccak256 merkle tree.
+`KECCAK_TREE_DEPTH` defines the depth of the keccak256 merkle tree.
 Supports up to 65,536 keccak blocks, or ~8.91MB preimages.
+It's initialized as 16.

 ```bash
     uint256 public constant KECCAK_TREE_DEPTH = 16;
 ```

-This is the maximum number of keccak blocks that can fit into the merkle tree.
+`MAX_LEAF_COUNT` is the maximum number of keccak blocks that can fit into the merkle tree.

 ```bash
     uint256 public constant MAX_LEAF_COUNT = 2 ** KECCAK_TREE_DEPTH - 1;
 ```

-This defines the semantic version of the Preimage Oracle contract.
+`version` defines the semantic version of the Preimage Oracle contract.

 ```bash
     string public constant version = "1.0.0";